A Theory of Backgrounds and Background Independence: Perturbative Quantum Gravity

 \section{Perturbative Quantum Gravity}

 Ultimately, we would like to apply our framework towards understanding the complete background independent structure of quantum gravity.
 For now, that goal seems out of reach.
 Yet, we can still illustrate the usefulness of our framework in a more restricted sense by considering perturbative quantum gravity on null-hypersurfaces.
-A more complete presentation of the following analysis will appear in \cite{KKFS:2025}.
+A complimentary presentation of the following analysis geared toward the study of the generalized entropy can be found in \cite{KKFS:2025}.
 In the present note we wish to contextualize this analysis within the language of the framework we have described.
 As we will see, there is a remarkable commonality between the mathematical descriptions of null quantum gravity and the Josephson effect of superconductivity.